DurgeshRathod/ai-test-gen-angular/README.md

 3. .interface.ts
 4. reading for files which are exported from a index.ts is currently not supported

-Please be aware that the generated file may occasionally contain superfluous or absent characters at its start or end.
+Please be aware that the generated file will not be directly executable but hopefully it generates a code snippet to lessen the effort of the developer.
+In some cases, the file may contain superfluous or absent characters at its start or end.
 In such cases, it may be necessary to perform manual adjustments.
 This is a natural aspect of utilizing generative AI technology.